Dipula Income Fund Ltd (DIB) - Total Liabilities

 Dipula Income Fund Ltd - Total Liabilities Trend (2014–2025)

 This chart illustrates how Dipula Income Fund Ltd's total liabilities have evolved over time, based on quarterly financial data.
-See DIB book value for net asset value and shareholders' equity analysis.
+See DIB current assets to equity ratio to evaluate short-term liquidity relative to the company's equity base.

 Dipula Income Fund Ltd Competitors by Total Liabilities